JemRF/RF-Documentation/pages/mydoc/wifi-rf-relay.md

  * Using a USB-mini connector for power.
  * It provides a Sensor List overview page to show all the sensors it is tracking and their last value.

-{% include image.html file="wirelessgateway.png" alt="WiFi Gateway Case"%}
+{% include image.html file="wirelessgateway.png" alt="WiFi Gateway Case" width="300"%}

 ## Tech Specs
 * Dimensions 74mm x 55mm x 28mm